mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/installation.rst

 Many Linux distributions package the latest version of Krita.
 Sometimes you will have to enable an extra repository.
-Krita runs fine under most desktop enviroments such as KDE, Gnome, LXDE, Xfce etc. -- even though it is a KDE application and needs the KDE libraries.
-You might also want to install the KDE system settings module and tweak the gui theme and fonts used, depending on your distributions.
+Krita runs fine under most desktop environments such as KDE, Gnome, LXDE, Xfce etc. -- even though it is a KDE application and needs the KDE libraries.
+You might also want to install the KDE system settings module and tweak the GUI theme and fonts used, depending on your distributions.

 Nautilus/Nemo file extensions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Since April 2016, KDE's Dolphin file manager shows KRA and ORA thumbnails by
-default, but Nautilus and it's derivatives need an extension. `We
+default, but Nautilus and its derivatives need an extension. `We
 recommend Moritz Molch's extensions for XCF, KRA, ORA and PSD
 thumbnails <https://moritzmolch.com/1749>`__.